 In August 2016, Metro Vancouver began researching the best way to tackle textile waste across the region.
 Based on extensive research, Metro Vancouver is now assessing potential programs and policies to reduce textile waste at a regional level.
-Staff will report back to the Board on options later in 2018.

 Textiles are one of the fastest growing waste streams due to rapidly changing fashion trend cycles and low prices, which have led to an increase in clothing consumption and disposal.
 Metro Vancouver's